usc-mrel/midfield_hexagonal_sampling/README.md

 In "main_file.m" and in "Choose Dataset" section in the file, comment all datasets except "Invivo_hip".

-Uncomment the dataset "Invivo_hip" in "Choose Dataset" section.
+Uncomment the dataset "invivo_hip" in "Choose Dataset" section.

 Run "main_file.m".